 Oh, yes, who doesn’t love snacking?

 Let’s be real..
 Netflix-ing in the evening is rarely just that…it’s more like Netflix + whatever unhealthy carbs we could find at home.
 We’ve all been there and I am guilty as charged.

 What happens when it starts getting out of control?

 In the current situation of worldwide lockdown, more and more people face the same problem – uncontrollable binge eating episodes and frustration with food.

-Binge eating processed foods has its scientific and physiological explanation.
+Binge-eating processed foods have their scientific and physiological explanations.
 Highly processed foods (e.g. candy, pizza, chocolate bars, etc.) have a much higher abuse liability compared to minimally processed foods .

 In other words – junk food leads to addiction and it’s just as hard to overcome as any other addiction.
 To do that you need to figure out what the necessary steps are and focus on them with determination and discipline.